 We found 4 family medicine practitioners who accept United Healthcare HSA near Burnet, TX.

-Dr. Robert Graves is a family medicine physician and internist.
-He has a special interest in opiate addiction, outpatient care, and general care.
-He is in-network for several insurance carriers, including Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, and TriWest.
-After attending the University of North Texas Health Science Center, Texas College of Osteopathic Medicine for medical school, Dr. Graves completed his residency training at San Joaquin General Hospital.
-He is affiliated with Seton Healthcare Family.
+Dr. Robert Graves' specialties are family medicine and general internal medicine.
+Dr. Graves has a special interest in opiate addiction, outpatient care, and general care.
+He takes Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, and TriWest, in addition to other insurance carriers.
+He graduated from the University of North Texas Health Science Center, Texas College of Osteopathic Medicine and then he performed his residency at San Joaquin General Hospital.
+Dr. Graves is professionally affiliated with Seton Healthcare Family.

 Clinical interests: Outpatient Care, Opiate Addiction, Diabetes, General Care